-The Advertising Standards Authority (ASA) has banned a BT broadband advert after judging it to be misleading.
+The Advertising Standards Agency (ASA) has banned a BT broadband advert after judging it to be misleading.

 Sky complained to the authority about the press promotion, which claimed BT "offers better overall performance than Sky and TalkTalk".